 Buy them out

-If you’re making good money, buying out your bad business partner can be the best route.
+If you’re making good money, buying out your business partner can be the best route.
 Your partner may walk away with a big chunk of change, but in the long run, it will be best for the business.
-If you didn’t have a buyout plan in your initial partnership agreement, negotiations may be tricky and require a lawyer.
+If you didn’t have a buyout plan in your initial partnership agreement, negotiations will be trickier and require a lawyer.
 And if your partner doesn’t want to sell, you can propose that they buy you out.
 Your only other option is to file a lawsuit, which is a long and expensive process with an uncertain outcome.
 If you really want to part ways with a bad business partner, you may have to be the one to walk away.

 Come up with a royalty agreement

 Royalty deals are a great option for companies that have created a product.
 They’re sometimes written into the partnership agreement as an exit strategy for partners who provide the “creative genius” behind a product but aren’t interested in the day-to-day operations.
 If your partner helped to create a product, but now seems to have checked out or isn’t interested in running the business, this isn’t necessarily one of the bad qualities in a business partner – it just means their business identity is likely that of the artist, not manager or entrepreneur.
-In this situation, royalty deals are typically a win-win situation.
+In this situation, royalty deals are typically a win-win.

 Dissolve the partnership

 Are you early in the start-up process?
-If so, how to get rid of your business partner could mean just walking away from the business.
-If you haven’t started making money, and don’t have a brand following or any products on the market, it’s easier to cut your losses now.
-This is also an option if you are really in an untenable position with a bad business partner and can’t find any other options.
-If your partner is going to run the business into the ground, you might as well get out while you can.
+If so, how to get rid of your business partner could mean just walking away.
+If you haven’t started making money and don’t have a brand following or any products on the market, it’s easier to cut your losses now.
+This is also an option if you are in a very stressful position with a bad business partner and can’t find any other options.
+If your partner is going to run the business into the ground, consider getting out while you can.
 Starting a business involves some level of risk, so you can consider it a lesson learned and use it to make smarter decisions in your new venture.

-The signs of a bad business partner aren’t always obvious, but remember to listen to your gut – and use your head, not your heart.
-You may like your business partner as a person and even as a friend, but in the end, the goal of any business is to make money.
+Bad qualities in a business partner aren’t always obvious, but remember to listen to your gut – and use your head, not your heart.
+You can like your business partner as a person and even as a friend, but in the end, the goal of any business is to make money.
 If you need help figuring out your next steps, Tony Robbins’ Business Owner Evaluation can help.
 Your business’ future is in your hands.

 Ready to make changes to your business and gain financial freedom?